 Odyssey hackathon research project

-The UGCE recently joined forces with the department of HRM & OB of the faculty of Economics & Business to do research on entrepreneurial teams, and specifically why and how teamwork is related to the success of innovative and entrepreneurial projects.
+The UGCE joined forces with the department of HRM & OB of the faculty of Economics & Business to do research on entrepreneurial teams, and specifically why and how teamwork is related to the success of innovative and entrepreneurial projects.

 The research context is “Odyssey”, the world’s biggest Blockchain & AI Hackathon, where a large number of entrepreneurial teams try to solve complex societal challenges, using Blockchain technology.